-Project Buildings: The facilities acquired, improved, or constructed with proceeds of the Bonds, including investment earnings.
+Project Buildings: The facilities acquired, improved, or constructed with proceeds of the Bonds, including investment earnings, and any other building constructed or improved with the proceeds of the Prior Bonds, including investment earnings.

-Project Costs: Costs properly payable from the Construction Account for improvement, acquisition, construction and equipping of the Project.
+Project Costs: Costs properly payable from the Construction Account for improvement, acquisition, construction and equipping of the Project and for other purposes as provided in the Indenture.

-Project Equipment: All fixtures, equipment, and other personal property of a capital nature acquired with proceeds of the Bonds, including investment earnings.
+Project Equipment: All fixtures, equipment, and other personal property of a capital nature acquired with proceeds of the Bonds or the Prior Bonds, including investment earnings.